mr-tolmach/raf/README.md

 # Ok, fine, how to use it?

 First, find out which version is needed by looking at [VERSIONS.md](VERSIONS.md).

-:bangbang: **The version of libphonenumber in your project should be equal to the version of libphonenumber in the raf library** Otherwise there is no guarantee that the generated phones will be correctly parsed by libphonenumer.
-Be very careful here!
+:bangbang: **The version of libphonenumber in your project SHOULD BE EQUAL to the version of libphonenumber in the raf library** Otherwise there is no guarantee that the generated phones will be correctly parsed by libphonenumer.
+Be very careful here! :bangbang:

 Then, add the following dependency:
 ```scala